Vietnam shows proactive, responsible chairmanship of ASEAN: opinions - VietNamNet

 Talking about the Regional Comprehensive Economic Partnership (RCEP), Chheang Vannarith, President of the Phnom Penh-based Asian Vision Institute, said during its ASEAN Chairmanship this year, Vietnam has been effectively coordinating and promoting negotiations on the RCEP so as to reach consensus and finalise the talks although India opted out of the deal at the last minute.

 The country has shown its activeness, proactiveness and sense of responsibility in guiding ASEAN to cope with unprecedented challenges, thereby helping to strengthen solidarity and unanimity of the grouping.
-These are also favourable prerequisites for it to fulfill its chairmanship role for the rest of 2020./.VNA
+These are also favourable prerequisites for it to fulfill its chairmanship role for the rest of 2020.
+VNS

 OR QUICK LOGIN